An introduction to using the advanced formula editor and its syntax.

 Sum(Deals,Value) + Sum(Opportunities,Amount)

-This example will be adding all values from the data source "Deals" together with all amounts from the data source "Opportunities".
+This example will be adding all values from the data source "Deals" together with all amounts from the data source "Opportunities."

-It is possible to add three filters for each function when using the simple formula editor.
+It is possible to add three filters to each function when using the simple formula editor.
 This can sometimes be too few, which is why the advanced formula editor allows you to add as many filters as you would like to each function.

 This is done by adding the following to a function: